wongzit/ICSSgen/README.md

 1. First release of ICSSgen.

 ## How to run
+For detail informations, please check the user manual.

 ### For all platform
 Python source code is provided, if your computer already installed Python IDE, you can run ICSSgen with: